vacool6/graphQL-Apollo-Server/README.md

 ## Getting started

-1 ) Need to have nodejs insttalled.
+1 ) Need to have nodejs installed.

 2 ) Installing dependencies: `yarn or npm install or npm i`